OSSELINAlexandre/Linux_com_primitives/README.md

 # Linux_com_primitives

-Utilization of Linux set of communication primitive built-in the OS.
+Utilization of Linux set's of communication primitive built-in the OS.
 ## "Fork"

 **Fork**, also known as *"heavy process"* duplicates in central memory every segment of the source code.
-Therefore, the forked process has its initialized and uninitialized data, code and library duplicated from the father processes.
+Therefore, the forked process has its initialized and uninitialized data, code and library duplicated from the father process.
 The management of both processes (father and son) are independant after the fork.

-**Fork** is a main Linux primitive used by the OS's in order to create new processes.
+**Fork** is a main Linux primitive used by the OS's: every Linux proces (except the swapper process n°0) is created through this primirive.

-The *inittab* (process 0) will fork with all processes decalred in the initab conf file to create all necessary process for the OS to function.
+The *init* (process n°1) will fork  all decalred processes from the */etc/inittab* conf file to create all processes for the OS to function.

 ## "Replacement"

-**Replacement** is a set of primitive that replace the calling source code with the one provided as an argument.
-It can either be a command (which binary is placed in /bin) or a personal binary.
-After a call to a replacement primitive, every segment of the code, previously aforementioned, are replaced in central memory.
+**Replacement** is a set of primitive that replace the calling source code with the one provided as an argument of the primitive.
+It can either be a built-in command (which binary is placed in */bin*) or a personal binary.
+After a call to a replacement primitive, every segment of the code, that were previously aforementioned, are replaced in central memory.

 **Replacement** and **fork** are two basics fonctionalities, and it is the way a command can be executed from the prompt.

-First, the bash process fork its own source code, then it replaced the son's with the provided command from prompt.
+First, the bash process fork, then it replace the son's code with the one provided by the command from prompt.

 ## "Threads"

 **Threads** are also known as *"light process"*.
-Data and code section aren't duplicated and are the same one in central memory for all threads.
-However, the OS keep tracks of each thread by saving all states of register and stack for each threads.
+Data and code sections aren't duplicated and are the same one in central memory for all threads created by a father.
+However, the OS keep tracks of each thread by saving all states of register and stack for every threads.